rameshkonatala/Reinforcement-Learning/README.md

 # Reinforcement Learning

-This repository contains the solutions to the exercises and code to certain problems in the Reinforcement Learning - An Introduction book by Sutton and Barto
+This repository contains the solutions to the exercises and code to problems in the **Reinforcement Learning - An Introduction book by Sutton and Barto**

 <!---
 ## Getting Started